ayaz345/newbspguy/README.md

 ## First-time Setup
 1. Click `File` -> `Settings` -> `General`
-1. Set the `Game Directory` to your `Sven Co-op` folder path, then click `Apply Changes`.
+2. Set the `Game Directory`, then click `Apply Changes`.
+3. Click the 'Assets' tab and enter full or relative path to mod directories (cstrike/valve and etc)
-    - This will fix the missing textures.
+    - This will fix the missing textures
-1. Click the `FGDs` tab and add the full path to your sven-coop.fgd (found in `Sven Co-op/svencoop/`).
+4. Click the `FGDs` tab and add the full or relative path to your mod_name.fgd.
 Click `Apply Changes`.
     - This will give point entities more colorful cubes, and enable the `Attributes` tab in the `Keyvalue editor`.

-bspguy saves configuration files to `%APPDATA%/bspguy` on Windows.
+bspguy saves configuration files to executable folder or in '%APPDATA%/bspguy` if not found.

 ## Command Line